The Five Doctors: Production

 Location filming took place at Cwm Bychan, Llanbedr.
 The Yeti costume used in the serial was last used in The Web of Fear in 1968.
 It had decayed badly in 15 years of storage, requiring dim lighting and selective camera angles during filming.

 The story was prepared in two formats: the ninety-minute version and a four-part version, the latter designed for international distribution or repeat broadcasting in the ordinary series run.
 The episode breaks were, respectively, Sarah falling down the slope, the Cybermen placing their bomb outside the TARDIS while Susan and Turlough watch, and the Master appearing behind the First Doctor and Tegan while in the Dark Tower.
 This is the only programme from the classic series of Doctor Who for which all recorded and filmed material, including alternative and unused takes, fluffed scenes and so forth, still exists in broadcast-quality format.
-This allowed for the creation of the 1995 version of the story.
-The Five Doctors was recorded in four-channel stereo, but broadcast in mono.
+This allowed for the creation of a Special Edition of the story in 1995.
+"The Five Doctors" was recorded in four-channel stereo but broadcast in mono.
 The later DVD releases had a Dolby Digital 5.1 soundtrack.

 In the various publicity photos of the five Doctors from this story, a waxwork model of Tom Baker from a 1980 Doctor Who Exhibition in Madame Tussauds was used.
 According to producer John Nathan-Turner, Baker had agreed to do the photocall for the 20th anniversary but, suspecting that he might not turn up, Nathan-Turner arranged for the waxwork to be on location.

 The end credits featured a specially-mixed version of the theme music, which began with Delia Derbyshire's original 1960s arrangement and then segued into the Peter Howell arrangement being used by the series at the time (the former being played at a slightly higher speed to match the tempo and pitch of the latter).
 This arrangement was only used on this one occasion and was the last time that the Derbyshire version was heard during the show's original run.
 A unique arrangement of the opening credits music was also used, which ended in a brief coda phrase that was never used in any other serial.